-As a result, mainstream companies increasingly adopt terms common to the specialty market, such as single origin and premium quality, trying to appeal to consumers looking for signs of quality.
+As a result, mainstream companies increasingly adopt terms common to the speciality market, such as single origin and premium quality, trying to appeal to consumers looking for signs of quality.
 On the production side, producers increasingly work under the umbrella of large-scale companies, having to comply with volume, quality, traceability, certification and other requirements established by these buyers.

-Specialty coffee in single-serve methods grows
+Speciality coffee in single-serve methods grows

 Single-serve coffee methods are growing in popularity in the European market.
 The ease of use of these products, their strong marketing and the variety of flavours available have contributed to their popularity.
-One important trend within the single-serve market is the introduction of specialty coffee capsules.
-Examples of companies working in the single-serve specialty segment are the British Difference Coffee, Halo, Hayman and Colonna and Belgium’s Caffènation.
+One important trend within the single-serve market is the introduction of speciality coffee capsules.
+Examples of companies working in the single-serve speciality segment are the British Difference Coffee, Halo, Hayman and Colonna and Belgium’s Caffènation.
 Large brands in the European mainstream single-serve market include L’OR, Lavazza and Nespresso.

 The negative environmental impact of coffee capsules is a growing problem in this market.
 The industry has come up with recyclable and compostable solutions and alternatives, such as Gea and the biodegradable capsules from Dutch roaster Peeze, which are compatible with Nespresso machines.